omp4j/omp4j/README.md

 `sbt` employs Scala `2.10.3`.

 ### Fetching code
-Forking the project as pushing directly to the official repository is forbidden.
+Forking the project is strongly recommended since pushing directly to the official repository is forbidden.
 However, we provide the URL for this repository.
 The URL should be modified accordingly.